 - Contact the Geology Foundation

-JSG Dean and Foundation Director Sharon Mosher and Associate Director Ann Flemings can offer overviews of various support options.
+JSG Dean and Foundation Director Sharon Mosher and Director of Development Belle German can offer overviews of various support options.

 - UT Estate and Gift Planning Web

 Make your gift work double time.
 Gifts from current JSG students and recent grads (May 2009 to present) will be matched—dollar for dollar—by the Jackson School.
 Any gift to the Jackson School—from $20 up to $3000—is eligible.

 It is simple.
 Just send in a gift and it will automatically be matched.
 No paperwork, no hassle and you will have twice the impact.

 Consider Derek Sawyer, Ph.D. ’10, who valued his time at UT Austin and wanted to make a contribution.
 “I wasn’t sure my small gift was going to make a difference.
 It was a no-brainer to donate when I found out a modest amount would be immediately doubled,” says Sawyer.
 But Derek didn’t stop there.
 He accessed ExxonMobil’s 3:1 company match growing his gift even further.

 • $1,000 buys field camp equipment